 A current copy of your immunization record must be submitted by: September 16 for the fall semester, January 27 for the spring semester, by May 8 for summer sessions One, Two, Three and June 12 for summer sessions Four & Five.

-A $25 late fee and a "hold" on making any registration changes will be placed on your student account if you are not compliant.
+If you do not comply with this requirement, a $25 fee and a hold on making any registration changes will be placed on your student account.

-Use the following check list to assist you in obtaining and submitting records:
+Use the following information to assist you in obtaining and submitting records: